 Substantially all of our revenue is derived from clients in the healthcare industry.
 As a result, our business, financial condition and results of operations are influenced by conditions affecting this industry, including changing political, economic, competitive and regulatory influences that may affect the procurement practices and operation of healthcare providers and payers.
-Many federal and state legislators have proposed or have announced that they intend to propose programs to reform portions of the U.S. healthcare system.
+Recently, Congressional leaders enacted a comprehensive healthcare reform plan, including provisions to control healthcare costs, improve healthcare quality and expand access to affordable health insurance.
 These programs could result in lower reimbursement rates and otherwise change the environment in which providers and payers operate.
 In addition, large private purchasers of healthcare services are placing increasing cost pressure on providers.
 Healthcare providers may react to these cost pressures and other uncertainties by curtailing or deferring purchases, including purchases of our services.
-Moreover, there has been consolidation of companies in the healthcare industry, a trend which we believe will continue.
+Moreover, there has been consolidation of companies in the healthcare industry, a trend which we believe will continue to grow.
 Consolidation in this industry, including the potential acquisition of certain of our clients, could adversely affect aggregate client budgets for our services, or could result in the termination of a client's relationship with us.
 The impact of these developments on the healthcare industry is difficult to predict and could have an adverse effect on our revenue and a corresponding effect on our operating and net income.